REGISTRY

-You can also use the Online Animal Inquiry to access a list of known genetic carriers.
+You can use the Online Animal Inquiry to access a list of known genetic carriers.
 Use the “Select if” drop down menus and select the “Animal is a Carrier” of whichever condition you are searching for.
 Click Search.
 This will populate all the animals that have been confirmed carriers for the condition you selected.

 You can also search animals that have tested free of the MD or DB conditions.
 For example, “Animal is Tested Free for MD”.